fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 Enter the "Extension ID," "Installation URL," and "Policy for extensions" using the data provided in the modal.

-Select "Force install".
-Select "Update URL" > "Installation URL (see above)"
+Under "Installation Policy", select "Force install".
+Under "Update URL", select "Installation URL (see above)".

+> The fleetd Chrome extension must be force installed in order to have full functionality.
 > For the Fleetd Chrome extension to have full access to Chrome data, it must be force-installed by enterprise policy as per above

 ^^^ TODO Confirm that this is actually what is being done here.
 If not, where is that being done?